-Diving the Five Wrecks of Carlisle Bay, Barbados
+Carlisle Bay, Barbados

-Diving the Five Wrecks of Carlisle Bay, BarbadosCarlisle Bay Beach is a beautiful crescent of sand found just south of the urban center of Bridgetown.
-Hotels like the huge Barbados Hilton and the all-inclusive Almond Beach Club & Spa empty their vacationers onto her sand, cruise ship buses add to the masses and the best place to get lobster on the entire island, Lobster Alive, feeds her throngs.
+Diving the Five Wrecks of Carlisle Bay, BarbadosCarlisle Bay Beach is a beautiful crescent of sand just south of the urban center of Bridgetown.
+Hotels like the huge Barbados Hilton and the all-inclusive Almond Beach Club & Spa empty their vacationers onto her sand, cruise ship buses add to the masses, and the best place to get lobster on the entire island, Lobster Alive, feeds her throngs.

-But for the uncommon traveller, it’s not what’s on the sand that makes Carlisle Bay special, it’s what’s under the waves: five storied shipwrecks teaming with sea life in shallow water that turn an easy dive into an exceptional one.
+But for the uncommon traveler, it’s not what’s on the sand that makes Carlisle Bay special, it’s what’s under the waves: five storied shipwrecks teaming with sea life in shallow water that turn an easy dive into an exceptional one.

-There’s the 20ft Berwind sunk by its own mutinous crew, the ill-fated Canadian Cornwallis torpedoed TWICE during World War II, 110ft captured drug boat the Eillon, the 45ft Ce-Trek deemed too ugly to float, and the Bajan Queen a one-time local party boat whose partying days are behind her.
+There’s the 20ft Berwind sunk by its own mutinous crew, the ill-fated Canadian Cornwallis torpedoed TWICE during World War II, 110ft captured drug boat the Eillon, the 45ft Ce-Trek deemed too ugly to float, and the Bajan Queen, a onetime local party boat whose partying days are behind her.

 There’s a standard course to take through the sights found on the sea floor in Carlisle Bay, but that doesn’t mean you won’t be surprised by a bunch of friendly turtles, majestic rays, or curious barracuda.
 The water is crystal clear, fairly shallow, and guaranteed to deliver exceptional sea life sightings.
-There’s also a mixed bag of other seafaring relics littering the area like old anchors and cannons.
+There’s also a mixed bag of other seafaring relics littering the area, like old anchors and cannons.